Clemson-Software-Engineering/Recipe-Builder/README.md

   available ingredients needed to complete their recipes.

   Mission Statement: Recipe-Builder is committed to a simple and easy shopping experience.
-Recipie-Builder is dedicated to creating an all in one place for exploration of food for anyone all with ease and comfort.
+Recipe-Builder is dedicated to creating an all in one place for exploration of food for anyone all with ease and comfort.
 ## Installation

 to clone and work on the repository, you can run the command: